18F/product-guide/_pages/partners/capacity.md

 - The product owner owns and advocates for the product vision and aligns stakeholders.

 - The product owner understands that they're wearing the "hat of the user" and advocates on the user’s behalf.

-- The product owner is proactively asking questions in order to understand the root cause of a problem or the implications of a solution.

 ## Activities: How to get there